git-time-metric/gtm/README.md

 - Extract the tar file and install the `gtm.exe` in `c:\Program Files (x86)\gtm`
   - The release archive is in a tar format, here are some options documented on the Haskell site for [unpacking in Windows](https://wiki.haskell.org/How_to_unpack_a_tar_file_in_Windows)

-***Note** - When running GTM in Windows, Mac OS X or Linux, if you recieve an error about something related to [libssh2](https://www.libssh2.org), please create an issue so we can look into it.
+**Note** - when running GTM in Windows, Mac OS X or Linux, if you recieve an error about something related to [libssh2](https://www.libssh2.org), please create an issue so we can look into it.

 #### Install a GTM plug-in for your favorite editor